EU energy investments: Will 2021 be decisive? | DW | 04.03.2021

 The criticism seems not to have fallen on deaf ears.
 By 2025, the EIB wants to deliver more than 50% of its financing for climate action and environmental sustainability.
 John Sinner, energy economist at the EIB, told DW that energy investments currently in development will still be out there in 2030 and possibly in 2050.
 A similar long-term strategy is pursued by the London-based EBRD.

-The EU's deep transition requires a new appraoch to energy investments.
+The EU's deep transition requires a new approach to energy investments.
 As things stand, energy efficiency is the most solid long-term strategy.

 In 2020, the EIB invested more than half of all its energy lending in energy efficiency.
 "Some 10 years ago, this was only 10%," Sinner said, stressing that "heating in buildings makes up 40% of energy consumption in Europe."